acdoussan/blog/_posts/2022-09-24-how-to-expand-a-zfs-pool-partitions.md

 kern.geom.label.ufsid.enable="0"        # Disable the auto-generated UFS UUIDs for filesystems
 ```

-Once you have the proper drive names, one by one open them up using parted, and do the following:
+Once you have the proper drive names, one by one open them up using `parted` and do the following:

 ```
 root@r720:~# parted /dev/sdq